The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 She just turned 30, behind her shoulders three easy pregnancies.
 She and her husband were no longer planning children.

-To join the surrogacy agency, Shanna and her husband filled out a bunch of forms.
-Passed medical and psychological examination.
+To join the surrogacy agency, Shanna and her husband filled out a bunch of applications.
+Passed a medical and psychological examination.
 This was followed by “dozens” of meetings with lawyers.
 A few weeks later she received a phone call.
-Well-known spouses, Jennifer and Mark, saw her profile and wanted to meet in New York.
+Famous couple Jennifer and Mark saw her profile and wanted to meet in New York.

 Shanna instantly bonded with them.

 “They were kind people,” she recalls.
-“Spent time with us, wanted to know more about our lives.”
+“They spent time with us, wanted to know more about our lives.”

 Jennifer and Mark paid for all related expenses: in vitro fertilization (IVF), hotels, fuel, food, and Shanna's maternity leave.
 For three years, the woman received $ 50 thousand.